Description

-Analog Temperature Sensor module KY-013 for Arduino, measures ambient temperature based on resistance of the thermistor.
+The KY-013 Analog Temperature Sensor module can measure ambient temperature based on the resistance of the thermistor on the board.

 KY-013 Specifications

-Connect board's power line (middle) and ground (-) to 5V and GND respectively.
-Connect signal (S) to pin A0 on the Arduino.
+Connect module power line (middle) and ground (-) to 5V and GND on the Arduino respectively.
+Connect the module signal pin (S) to pin A0 on the Arduino.

-The following Arduino Sketch will derive the temperature of the thermistor using the Steinhart-Hart equation.
+The following Arduino Sketch will derive the temperature from the thermistor using the Steinhart-Hart equation.
 The code will return temperature in Celcius, uncomment line 17 to get temperature in farenheit.

 int ThermistorPin = A0;